xhua167/brew_install_mongodb/README.md

 # brew_install_mongodb

-1. Install brew (if you do not have homebrew)
+1.Install brew (if you do not have homebrew)
 ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
-2. Update and verify you are good with
+2.Update and verify you are good with
 brew update
 brew doctor
 3.Install mongodb with